mattbanderson/mattbanderson.github.io/_posts/2025-11-24-red-river-gorge-backpacking-loop.markdown

 # Trip Report

-## Day 1: Eagle Point, Lost in the Woods and Creeks, and Indian Staircase
+## Day 1: Eagle Point, Lost in the Woods, and Indian Staircase

 Any overnight parking in the Gorge requires a pass, so my trip began at the [Pine Ridge Mart](https://maps.app.goo.gl/gi5nhKbumyZnRFW58), where I bought my 3-day pass.
 From there, I headed to the Rough Trail/Swift Camp Creek [trailhead parking lot](https://maps.app.goo.gl/E86Ge2JREbT1C4u77).